Home / Storage Tips / How to Store Clothing

 Step 9: Store Clothing in Self Storage Unit

-While plastic wardrobe containers and hanging racks will protect your garments, its’ still a good idea to raise everything off the ground with pallets or shelving units.
+While plastic wardrobe containers and hanging racks will protect your garments, it’s still a good idea to raise everything off the ground with pallets or shelving units.
 Just be sure to always store heavier items on the bottom and lighter clothing containers on the top.

 Are you planning to store your clothing for a long time?
 Plan to check on your items once a year to refold them and check for any apparent damage by mold, mildew, moisture, or pests.
-This not only helps you identify problems before it’s too late but also prevent permanent creasing in your clothes.
+This not only helps you identify problems before it’s too late but also prevents permanent creasing in your clothes.